synthia26/PRT681_S2025_developers/Ritiz_S372192/week_3/README.md

 - Use tools like Postman or curl to test the API endpoints directly
 - The API returns JSON responses
 - All endpoints support standard HTTP methods

-## License

-This project is created for educational purposes as part of the PRT681 course.